boss2546/sms-mvp/sms-verification-number-api.md

 - The method name is the "action" parameter
 - Request rate limit per second (RPS): 150

+## Useful Options for API Optimization
+- **Cost Optimization**: Use `getServicesAndCostWithStatistics` method to find minimum prices for numbers in different countries
+- **SMS Delivery Statistics**: View percentage of successful SMS delivery by other users
+- **Price Limiting**: Set maximum price for purchasing to avoid sudden price increases due to high demand
+- **API Key**: Get your API key in the Profile section

 ## API Methods

 ### 1. getBalance